 Reported to House with amendment(s) (09/06/2017)

 21st Century Aviation Innovation, Reform, and Reauthorization Act or the 21st Century AIRR Act

-The bill amends the Vision 100--Century of Aviation Reauthorization Act to extend through FY2023 the authorization for airport development at Midway Island Airport.
+The bill extends the authorization for airport development at Midway Island Airport.

 The Department of Transportation (DOT):

 - shall carry out an environmental mitigation pilot grant program for sponsors of public-use airports; and

 - may make grants to such sponsors for environmental mitigation projects to reduce or mitigate aviation impacts on noise, air quality, or water quality at the airport or within five miles of the airport.